DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc R - Trials of the Mountain.md

 >
 > <hr>
 >
-> *Ahead, you see a pile of black rags strewn admist a snow bank.*
+> *Ahead, you see a pile of black rags strewn amidst a snow bank.*
 >
 > <hr>
 >